GideonZ/1541u-documentation/hardware/ethernet.rst

 Network settings
 ................

-Within the network settings menu the ethernet port can be configured as needed, so it can communicate with your local network.
+Within the network settings menu the ethernet port can be configured as needed, so it matches with your local network settings.

 *The Network settings menu is only visible if a ethernet port is available.*